parallel-codex/parallel-codex/README.md

 4. Explore the Python CLI locally with `uv run packages/python-package/src/main.py --help` or invoke individual commands such as `uv run packages/python-package/src/main.py plan reviewer main`.

 Configure npm and PyPI as trusted OIDC publishers for this repository before running deployments.
 The TypeScript workflow ships beta-tagged prereleases from `dev` and stable releases from `main`.

+## Releasing the Python Package

+1. Bump `version` in `packages/python-package/pyproject.toml`.
+2. Commit the change (and any release notes if desired).
+3. Push the commit, then tag it with either `py-vX.Y.Z` or `vX.Y.Z` and push the tag (e.g. `git tag py-v0.1.2 && git push origin py-v0.1.2`).
+4. The `Deploy Python Package` workflow builds, tests, and publishes the artifacts to PyPI using trusted publishing.
+You can also trigger it manually via the “Deploy Python Package” workflow if you need a dry run or a re-publish.
+5. Verify the release on [PyPI](https://pypi.org/project/parallel-codex/).

 ### Single-file helper (pcodex)